Tug/nochan/Readme.md

-# Express-chat
+# NoChan

-Express chat is a node.js multi-server chat application with file exchange capabilities.
+NoChan is a node.js multi-server BBS application.
 Messages are sent with Socket-IO and saved in MongoDB.
 Users can stream files in MongoDB/GridFS directly!